shriramlok/Django-Pyinstaller/README.md

 Pyinstaller used as follows:-

-Generate the manage.spec file to add datas(classifier folder) and hidden imports to it, then run pyinstaller
+Generate the manage.spec file to add datas(classifier folder) and hidden imports and name to it, then run pyinstaller
 ```
 pyi-makespec manage.py
 ```